enzoampil/tito-joker/README.md

 # Hi, I am [Tito Joker](http://streamlit.thinkingmachin.es:8080/)! :wave: :grinning:
-## A humorous AI that uses state-of-the-art Deep Learning to tell jokes
+## A humorous AI that uses state-of-the-art deep learning to tell jokes

 **Tito Joker** aims to understand humor well enough to tell jokes that are actually funny.
 All you have to do is input a riddle type question and he tells a joke using it.
 He still has a long way to go but we will get there!